forseti-security/forseti-security/_faq/general/updating-documentation.md

 [following the instructions here]({% link _docs/latest/develop/website.md %}).

-After your updated documentation is merged, the Forseti team will merge it into the `forsetisecurity.org` branch which will trigger a new build of the forsetisecurity.org website.
+After your updated documentation is merged, the Forseti team will merge it into the `forsetisecurity.org` branch upon every major/minor release, which will trigger a new build of the forsetisecurity.org website.